Reinaesaya/cuddlebot-yocto/README.md

 [Yocto Embedded Linux Project][yocto] and configures the Linux operating system to allow wireless access to the Cuddlebot Control Server over Wi-Fi.

+This version of the system setup is an update of the [original][original].
+It includes updates submodule repositories accurate as of August 2015 for Xubuntu 14.04, as well as more accurate build documentation in the README.

 ## Getting Started